 Other side effects of BOTOX® include:

-dry mouth, discomfort or pain at the injection site, tiredness, headache, neck pain, and eye problems: double vision, blurred vision, decreased eyesight, drooping eyelids, swelling of your eyelids, and dry eyes; drooping eyebrows.
+dry mouth, discomfort or pain at the injection site, tiredness, headache, neck pain, eye problems: double vision, blurred vision, decreased eyesight, drooping eyelids, swelling of your eyelids, dry eyes; and drooping eyebrows.

 For more information refer to the Medication Guide or talk with your doctor.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit